540. Closing a Research Project Involving Human Participants

 When a Project May Be Closed

-- obtaining information through interaction or intervention with participants, or
+- obtaining information or biological specimens through interaction or intervention with participants, or

 - obtaining or using identifiable private information about a participant or identifiable biological specimens from a participant.